What is an ISO Internal Audit?

 - Saved staff time and resources: Experienced specialists will audit your whole system in a fraction of the time your company would take, freeing up your employees to do the core work of the business.

-- Reduced costs: By using consultants, you can reduce the investments required in training staff – especially when Standards change or personnel leave.
+- Reduced costs: By using consultants, you can reduce the financial and time investment required in training staff – especially when Standards change or personnel leave.

 - Confidentiality: High-level management documents can be appropriately assessed by external consultants where it would be inappropriate for other staff in the company to do so.